-The first section of the trail is through a park and is lined with trees.
+The first section of the trail is through a park and is well shaded by leafy trees.
 A clear stream runs down through the valley, passing large granite boulders, forming natural pools, and flowing off cliffs in waterfalls that are up to twenty metres high.
-In winter the waterfalls freeze, making a beautiful scenic display.
-The park is also popular with ice climbers – we may spot quite a few teams making their way up the frozen cliffs.

 After about twenty minutes’ walk up the concrete park trail, we'll climb a steep set of stairs to reach an overlook on the the first of the big falls.
 The waterfall is fed by water from the small reservoir above, and used for ice climbing when it's all frozen during winter.

-From there we continue up Immortal Valley, passing pools of water and caves in the steep cliffs and taking a break at the ‘Big Buddha’ as we head for the shaded valley trail that will take us up to the top.
+From there we continue up Immortal Valley, passing pools of water and caves in the steep cliffs and heading for the shaded valley trail that will take us up to the top.

 We'll take a lunch break at the top, and will take our time to enjoy the views – a deep river valley on one side, the Miyun Reservoir on the other side, and mountains all around.